caffinc/caffinc.github.io/_posts/2015-12-17-static-final-java-junit-test.md

     modifiersField.setAccessible( isModifierAccessible );
 Might not be very useful resetting the value, really.
 The harm is already done.

+**Note:** Compilers optimize constants by replacing them inline, which will make changing the constant useless.
+For example, assume `changeField` is our method which changes the `static final` field `TEST` of Class `clazz`:

+    public static final String TEST = "Hello";

+    public static void main( String[] args )
+    {
+        System.out.println( TEST ); // prints "Hello"
+        changeField( clazz, "TEST", "hi!" );
+        System.out.println( TEST ); // prints "Hello"
+    }

+This is because during compilation, your compiled decided to replace `System.out.println( TEST );` with `System.out.println( "Hello" );`

+You can overcome this behavior by setting the value of the `static final` field using a method such as:

+    public static final String TEST = PropertyFileReader.getProperty("TEST");
+This prevents the compiler from optimizing the code, allowing you to tinker with it using Reflection.

+#Statiflex:
-If you don't want to do it yourself, and tell people you "found a library on the Internet that does it", here's a link to my repository containing a jar that will let you do the same: [Statiflex](https://github.com/caffinc/statiflex/releases/tag/1.0 "Statiflex")
+If you don't want to do it yourself, and instead tell people you "found a library on the Internet that does it", here's a link to my repository containing a jar that will let you do the same: [Statiflex](https://github.com/caffinc/statiflex/releases/tag/1.0 "Statiflex")

 You can add it as a Maven dependency like this: